thegrumpys/odop/docs/About/userAccounts2.md

 push the "Sign-in" button to the left of the File menu and then use the "Sign up" (Self-Service Registration) feature at the lower right the sign-in page.
-After responding to an activation email message, your account will be ready for immediate login.
+After responding to an activation email message, your account will be ready for immediate sign-in.

 Alternatively, send a request to: **Info@SpringDesignSoftware.org**.
 You will receive a reply message (welcome letter) with instructions on how to complete creating your account.